 The VTTPWRGD signal informs the processor to output the VID signals.
 During power up, the VID signals will be in an indeterminate state for a small period of time.
 The voltage regulator should not sample and/or latch the VID signals until the VTTPWRGD signal is asserted.
 The assertion of the VTTPWRGD signal indicates that the VID signals are stable and are driven to the final state by the processor.
-Please refer to Figure 12 for the power up sequence.
+Please refer to Figure 12 for the power up sequence, Table 25 for VTTPWRGD transition time and Section 4.3.1 for VTTPWRGD signal quality specifications.